baytelman/backend-interview/README.md

 Best,
 The Noken team!

-## Submit the minimal posible
+## Submit the minimum posible

-The least code you submit, the better.
+- The least code you submit, the better.

-This doesn't mean your code should be in a single line – It means you should **not implement features not required explicitely**.
+- This doesn't mean your code should be in a single line – It means you should **not implement features not required explicitely**.

-Coding more than required will make you waste time, and will make us waste time.
+- Coding more than required will waste your time, and waste our time.
 Please, don't.

+## Challenge: Create an API server/application

-## Create a minimal server application
+- Write a server application that offers at least 3 endpoints:
+  - Define the game's known dictionary (see bellow).
+  - Start a new game by providing a board.
+  - Validate a play.
 - You can use any boilerplate or start project.
 If you need help with this, let us know and we will share a quick-starter project promptly.
 - Keep your code **separated from the boilerplate**, so it's easier to review your work.
 - We prefer TypeScript or typed JavaScript, or GoLang.

-### The game
+### Rules of the game

 - Each game has a board of 16 tiles (4x4):
   - Tiles have a single letter to each of them.